Our seminars and customized trainings are now available in a live interactive online format.

 Examine trauma symptoms and associated behaviors in order to recognize when and how best to provide appropriate interventions … Decrease stress and increase student engagement and learning

 - Build Your Toolkit of Trauma-Sensitive Interventions and Approaches

 Gain a plethora of Trauma-Informed tools, approaches and interventions to improve instructional, behavioral and academic outcomes of the students affected by trauma with whom you work … Learn how to optimize strategies and tailor interventions to students' specific needs in classroom or online environments

 - Support Students Who Have Experienced Trauma Across Diverse Settings

-Discover highly effective strategies that can be used across various settings at school, from small group to whole group, from inside to outside the classroom … Ways to set up supports beyond the classroom so students and staff can successfully access them
+Discover highly effective strategies that can be used across various settings at school, from small group to whole group, from inside to outside the classroom … Ways to set up supports beyond the classroom, including online environments, so students and staff can successfully access them

 - Help Students Affected by Trauma Move from Learning-Blocked to Learning-Ready